-Every fall the Greek Orthodox Church of Salt Lake City holds a Greek Festival and every fall we go and have a great time feasting on the food and enjoying the Greek culture.
-One of our favorite foods is the souvlaki – tasty little bits of juicy, marinated, barbecued pork.
+Every fall, my family visits the Greek Festival put on by the Greek Orthodox Church of Salt Lake City.
+We love feasting on the food and enjoying the Greek culture.
+And one of our all-time favorite foods is the souvlaki: tasty little bits of juicy, marinated, barbecued pork.

 - 2 tablespoons olive oil